arraysize: 0

 Parallel vision

 To an extent, digital technology can help to unite and organise disparate resources visually on a single webpage.
-The use cases are obviously many, but perhaps some recurrent themes can be instilled from them.
+The potential use cases are obviously many, but perhaps some recurrent themes can be instilled from them.
 Those at least that I have been focusing on in my little corner of the world include:

 • Forms of interplay between the following resources: IIIF, TEI XML and our MySQL database, a large portion of which is populated through use of Semantic MediaWiki.